Brandin Cooks Player Prop Bets for NFL Week 18 - Houston vs. Tennessee - NewsBreak

 Matchup vs. Tennessee

-- Against the Titans, Cooks has averaged 71 receiving yards per game over his four career matchups, 3.5 more than his over/under for Sunday's game.
+- Cooks' 71 receiving yards per game in his four career matchups against the Titans are 2.5 more than his over/under for Sunday's game.

-- Cooks, in four matchups, had a touchdown catch twice.
-And he had multiple TDs in one of those two games.
+- In four matchups with the Titans, Cooks has had a TD catch, including multiple scores in one game.

 - Note: Cooks' stats vs. Titans date back to 2016.

-- The Titans have the NFL's 25th-ranked pass defense this season, yielding 261.5 yards per game through the air.
+- The 261.5 yards per game the Titans are conceding through the air makes them the NFL's 25th-ranked pass defense.

-- The Titans have allowed 21 touchdowns through the air (1.3 per game).
-They are sixth in the league in that category.
+- The Titans have allowed 21 passing TDs this year (1.3 per game), ranking them sixth among NFL defenses.

 Recent Performances

-- In last week's outing against the 49ers, Cooks was targeted 11 times, totaling 66 yards on seven receptions while scoring one touchdown.
+- In last week's game against the 49ers, Cooks was targeted 11 times and racked up seven catches for 66 yards and scored one touchdown.

-- Cooks has caught 14 passes on 21 targets for 168 yards and three touchdowns, averaging 56.0 yards in his last three games.
+- Cooks has caught 14 passes (on 21 targets) for 168 yards (56.0 per game) and three touchdowns in his last three games.

 Cooks' Houston Teammates